Reblexis/Ohbot/README.md

 ## Setup
 1. You need to have a camera connected to your computer.
 2. You need to have a microphone connected to your computer.
+3. You may also want to use headphones or speakers to hear the robot's speech.
 3. You may have to have a robot connected to your computer (see [here](https://www.ohbot.co.uk/store/c1/buy-ohbot)).
 If you don't the software will still run, you just won't be able to control the robot.
 4. Many modules require OpenAI API key to function.
 You can get one [here](https://beta.openai.com/).
 This is required.